StanleySun233/konger/README.md

 This repository provides VHF-8K construction code and the dataset and training details needed to audit the KONGER experiments.

-It does not contain model training code, PBS job scripts, model weights, raw audio, or the VHF-500 recordings and annotations.

 ## Datasets

 ### VHF-8K